sadnicka/movelab.github.io/_news/announcement_10.md

 related_posts: false
 ---

 Issi Platt joins the lab!
 Co-supervised by Tom Warner and Gareth Barners.
-Will be studying dystonia with optically pumped magnetometers MEG methods allowing us to study natural movements
+Issi will be studying naturalisitc motor tasks in dystonia using optically pumped magnetometers MEG methods!